Bruce Lehrmann files defamation case against the ABC

 A criminal trial brought against Mr Lehrmann in the ACT Supreme Court was derailed in October because of juror misconduct.

-In December, the prosecutor dropped the charges due to impacts a second trial would have on Ms Higgins’ mental health.
+In December, the prosecutor dropped the charges due to fears about the impact of a second trial on Ms Higgins’ mental health.

 The law student’s cases against Ten and News relate to reports in February 2021 on The Project and News.com.au regarding the rape allegations.